 Prior to his recruitment, Harry was founder and President of The Centromere Group, a business development and strategy consultancy to the biotechnology and pharmaceutical industries.
 In addition to providing consulting services to a wide range of lifescience clients through the Centromere Group, Harry devoted time to start-up companies.

 In economic development projects at the Centromere Group, in 1997-98 Harry wrote the "Illinois State Strategic Plan for the Biotechnology Industry".
-Based on the warm reception for the recommendations in this study, in 1998 he served on the transition team for former Illinois Governor George Ryan.
+He served on the transition team for former Illinois Governor George Ryan.
 He was one of the founders of IBIO (the Illinois Biotechnology Industry Organization) and launched the successful effort that resulted in bringing the BIO 2006 trade-show to Chicago.
 Harry was also the principle consultant to the University of Illinois during the design of Illinois Ventures, a seed and early-stage venture fund.

 Harry was Chief Financial Officer of Millennium Pharmaceuticals Inc. where he was a key participant in the firm's IPO that raised $57 million.
 He was also a key driver of the $90 million acquisition of Chemgenics Pharmaceuticals.
 He built and led the Finance, Strategic Planning, Investor Relations, Materials Management and Facilities functions during a period of rapid company growth.

 In 1992-93, as Searle's Vice President of International Marketing, Harry had extensive experiences in Europe and Asia.
-Among many other projects, he was instrumental in a co-promotion agreement for the launch of Searle's Arthrotec brand in Germany, which resulted in a 75% improvement in market share versus projections.
-Harry was also extensively involved in Searle's Japan operations, leading a product repositioning effort and the reorganization of the sales and marketing functions yielding a $70 million improvement in operating earnings.
+Among many other projects, Harry was also extensively involved in Searle's Japan operations, leading a product repositioning effort and the reorganization of the sales and marketing functions yielding a $70 million improvement in operating earnings.

 In his early days at Searle Harry focused on marketing and business development.
 As Product Director – GI/Anti-inflammatory Products he developed and implemented the launch plan for Cytotec, the innovative product for the prevention of ulcers associated with arthritis medications.
 As Associate Director of New Products, US, Harry led the efforts to in-license the Daypro and Ambien brands that went on to became Searle's number one and two revenue generators through most of the 1990s.